 As every leader knows, business is a game of inches.
 Consultants will tell you, just do this and that and you will solve all your problems.
 Unfortunately, it’s never that easy.
 There is no silver bullet.
 It’s a combination of things you must do to get your company back on track.
 Caution: that combination of things typically spans the enterprise and is rarely owned by a single individual (but that’s for a future blog post).

-Objects in Rear View Mirror May Appear Closer Than They Are.
+Objects in Rear View Mirror May Be Closer Than They Appear.
 This phrase was put on mirrors back in the 80’s to avoid consumer lawsuits; however, it provides us an excellent reminder to not panic.
 You put a lot of thought into developing a bullet proof strategic plan.
 Stick to it.
 Take the market’s temperature quarterly, but don’t act rash and jump to the next idea.
 Companies that are members of the “initiative of the month club” find themselves with mediocre results and “me too” offerings that won’t get you closer to your goal.
 Winning requires discipline and patience.
 If you are persistent, you will get it; if you are consistent, you will keep it.